hackworthltd/primer/README.md

 nix run .#start-postgresql-container
 ```

-The details of each PostgreSQL helper script in this repo follow:
+### PostgreSQL helper scripts

+The following helper scripts are also available for the PostgreSQL
+development workflow.
+These can be run in the `nix develop` shell, or
+as Nix flake apps via `nix run`.

-### `deploy-postgresql-container`
+#### `deploy-postgresql-container`

 This script does the following:

-* Uses [colima](https://github.com/abiosoft/colima) to configure a
+* Uses Colima to configure a Docker-compatible Linux container runtime
-  Docker-compatible Linux container runtime on your system.
+  on your system.
 * Downloads the official PostgreSQL Docker image for the version of
   PostgreSQL that we support.
 * Creates a persistent Docker volume named `postgres-primer` to ensure